ciwg/workshop-2024-10-01-double-auctions/README.md

 Electronic double auctions are a modern global forum.
 They communicate the need and availability of goods and services worldwide.
 They can do this across national borders, languages, and cultures, often reallocating resources within milliseconds of an event.

+See "Wisdom of Crowds" by James Surowiecki for more on how markets can be more timely and accurate than single experts.

+Also see:
+- prediction markets, which are essentially double auctions for predicting future events.
+- "The Future of Work" by Thomas Malone for more on how decentralized systems can be more efficient than centralized ones.
+- Todd Proebsting's work at Microsoft Research on prediction markets.

 ---

 # Double Auctions Govern Governments